codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-vue-application-to-production.md

 ---
-title: Deploy a Vue Application
+title: Deploy a Vue Application to Production
 description: Host and set up auto deployments from a specified GitHub repo branch for a Vue application.
 ---